Puerto Ricans thrilled by flag sighting in Super Bowl

 SAN JUAN (AP) — The screams echoed across Puerto Rico when Jennifer Lopez unfurled a feather cape representing the flag of the U.S. territory during the Super Bowl’s halftime show, a moment that many were still replaying and sharing on Monday.

-The move came at a trying time for those on the island of 3.2 million U.S. citizens, who are still struggling to recover from a devastating hurricane and major earthquake.
+The move came at a trying time for those on the island of 3.2 million U.S. citizens who are struggling to recover from a devastating hurricane and major earthquake.

 “Everybody began to clap.
 They jumped out of their chairs.
 It was so exciting.
-There were even people with tears falling down their face,” said Danny Hernández, a government employee in the southwestern town of Guayanilla, where dozens of people lost their homes in a recent 6.4 magnitude earthquake that killed one person.
+There were even people with tears falling down their face,” said Danny Hernández, a spokesman for the mayor of the southwestern town of Guayanilla, where dozens of people lost their homes in a recent 6.4 magnitude earthquake that killed one person and led U.S. President Donald Trump to approve a major disaster declaration for towns in the island’s southern region.

 Hernández himself stood up when he saw the flag, a custom Versace cape that had 40,000 feathers in it, with 2,000 crystals making up the flag’s lone star, according to an Instagram post by stylist Mariel Haenn.